1. What are gels used for?

 The selection of a gel sheet color is a very personal process.
 Everyone sees colors in a slightly different way.
 It can sometimes be difficult to communicate exactly which color you are envisioning in your mind's eye.
 For instance, one person's definition of the color "plum" will not necessarily be the same as another person's.

 For these reasons, we would definitely recommed that you consult the Lee Filters website and use their "swatchball" product or their "gel comparator" product to help guide your color selection.
 It is also very useful to use a LeeFilters swatchbook to guide your product selection.
-Please also bear in mind that the picture images online of all gel filters are best viewed at a depth of 256 colors or more.
+Please also bare in mind that the picture images online of all gel filters are best viewed at a depth of 256 colors or more.
 GoKnight can provide you with a range of gel sheets that might meet your color needs.
 You can contact us via phone, email or chat if you need support with your gel sheet color selection.